5 Best Day Trips From Amsterdam

 Taking a cruise along historic canals, Amsterdam is one of the most popular destinations Europe.
 Complete with its universities, academies, and research institutes, along with more than 40 museums, numerous theatres, and entertainment venues, Amsterdam today stands as the pioneer in the cultural front.
 Though the city of canals is a beauty in itself you would not want to leave, however for a full fledged Netherlands experience, it is mandatory to visit the beautiful places around the distance.
-So here is the index of the best day trips and best excursions in Amsterdam for one day:
+So here is the index of the best day trips from Amsterdam.

 1. Keukenhof Gardens & Tulip fields